MIT-DB-Class/go-db-2024/lab1.md

 ### 2.1.
 Core Classes

-The main database state is stored in the catalog (the list of all the tables in the database - you will not need this in lab 1), the buffer pool (the collection of database file pages that are currently resident in memory), and the various data files (e.g., heap files) that store data on disk in pages.
+The main database state is stored in the catalog (the list of all the tables in the database - you will not need to do anything for this in lab 1), the buffer pool (the collection of database file pages that are currently resident in memory), and the various data files (e.g., heap files) that store data on disk in pages.
 You will implement the buffer pool and heap files in this lab.